-Political struggle of the economy also add to the troubles where instability is poisonous for the businesses alongside worsened security situation that does not allow any foreign investment as well as lose the confidence of the domestic investors.
+Political struggle of the economy also adds to the troubles where instability is poisonous for the businesses alongside worsened security situation that does not allow any foreign investment as well as loss of the confidence of the domestic investors.
 Such scenarios make it difficult for new businesses to establish and grow.

-To answer the research questions of current study, it is visible from the analysis that Political, Economic, Social, Environmental, Legala and Technological are all highly significant impact factors, which unfortunately have highly negative indicators in case of Libya.
+To answer the research questions of current study, it is visible from the analysis that Political, Economic, Social, Environmental, Legal and Technological (PESTLE) aspects are all highly significant factors, which unfortunately have highly negative performance as indicators for entrepreneurial success in case of Libya.